-I’ve done calculations for different internet service providers and their equipment rental fees.
-Based on them, I can confidently say that purchasing your own modem and router is more beneficial than renting it from the ISP.
+I calculated the equipment rental for different internet service providers and also calculated the cost of purchasing your own equipment, based on my calculations, I can confidently say that purchasing your own modem/router is more better than renting mediocre equipment.

-Most of the cable providers charge around $8-15/month for internet equipment.
+Most internet providers charge around $8-15/month for internet equipment.
 But that doesn’t stop there.
-Despite paying such huge rentals, most of them provide outdated gateway or devices that can’t work with high-speed plans.
+Despite paying such rentals, you get an outdated gateway/bad modem or a device that’s not enough for your plan/needs.

 - Better technical support (If there are outages in the internet or issues with the modem/router) you shall contact customer support, and you’ll get better service than the ones who’ve bought their own equipment.

 - Great for short term (If you don’t spend more than 2 months at a place, you shall consider getting equipment for rental, as you don’t have to carry it when you move.)

 - You don’t have to spend $50-150 at once to buy the equipment.
 (However, you’ll spend double the amount if you continue for a year, and even after that, you’ll have outdated equipment and not own it.)

 - You can get a DOCSIS 3.1 modem that can handle the best internet service plans (gigabit) even for the yearly equipment rental you’ll pay for a mediocre modem.